libsql/libsql.github.io/index.markdown

 There is nothing to be gained in reinventing greatness, so we will simply build upon that with a fork of core SQLite.
-Unlike SQLite, this fork will be both fully open source (Apache-2.0) and open to community contributions.
+Unlike SQLite, this fork will be both fully open source (MIT) and open to community contributions.

 ## Preserve compatibility